 If this sounds like it could work for you, you can compare quotes for bad credit car finance.

-You could also try building your credit rating before taking the plunge with a finance deal.
+You could also try improving your credit rating before looking for a finance deal.